 She is one of Britain’s best-loved skiers.
 So it’s only fitting that Chemmy Alcott introduced her newborn son, Cooper, in an exclusive HELLO! interview and photoshoot on top of a mountain.
 The Olympic ski racer and former Dancing on Ice contestant revealed to HELLO! that Cooper was born at such speed that it led to a frantic rush to undergo the same procedure they adopted with their first child: having the cord blood containing potentially life-saving stem cells frozen and stored.
 "Those stem cells are magic," Chemmy told HELLO!

 Chemmy Alcott introduces baby Cooper

-Only three weeks after his birth, the family are staying in a spectacular SkiStar chalet in the traditional mountain village of Are in Sweden, where Chemmy is already back skiing for pleasure and on screen presenting from the Alpine World Ski Championships.
+Only three weeks after his birth, the family were staying in a spectacular SkiStar chalet in the traditional mountain village of Are in Sweden, where Chemmy was already back skiing for pleasure and on screen presenting for BBC's Ski Sunday from the Alpine World Ski Championships.

 For ski trips including lodging, passes and lessons in Sweden, Norway and Austria, visit www.skistar.com Check out Chemmy's podcasts on being a mum @chemmyski for details.